The first part of an agreement triggers questions related to:

 Effective date or signing date

-The first line often includes a date (on best practices of writing a date in contracts – see paragraph 6.3(d)).
+The first line often includes a date (on best practices of writing a date in contracts – see the separate subchapter).
 This would be the date that the contract was entered into or the date that the contract will become commercially effective, unless the contract states otherwise.

 Contract date – best practice